RPGroup-PBoC/mscl_survival/doc/section_4_discussion.md

 litany of new scientific questions.
-In the case of mechanosenstaion and osmoregulation, we have only recently been able to determine some of the basic facts that allow us to approach this fascinating biological phenomenon using the tools of physics.
-The dependence of survival on mechanosensitive channel abundance is a key quantity that is missing from our toolbox of facts.
+In the case of mechanosenstaion and osmoregulation, we have only recently been able to determine some of the basic facts that allow us to approach this fascinating biological phenomenon biophysically.
+The dependence of survival on mechanosensitive channel abundance is a key quantity that is missing from our collection of critical facts.
 To our knowledge, this work represents the first attempt to quantitatively control the abundance of a single species of mechanosensitive channel and examine the physiological consequences in terms of survival